What is Ringette?

 Does my child have to know how to skate?

 NO!
 Among the many benefits of our sport is that Ringette players become very good skaters.
-With no offsides and no intentional rough body contact, players develop their skating skills early either as team members in one of our entry level Team Programs, or in our Learn to Skate Program for younger children, appropriately nicknamed the Bunny Program.
+With no offsides and no intentional rough body contact, players develop their skating skills early either as team members in one of our entry level Team Programs, or in our Learn to Skate Program for younger children, appropriately nicknamed the Fundamentals program, or FUN1.
 We offer one hour Learn to Skate sessions for young players 4 to 6 years old.
-Entry Level teams in our U10, U9 and U8 age divisions.
+Entry Level teams in our FUN2 and FUN3 age divisions.

 When does it start?

-Our Bunny Program runs from October to March.
+Our FUN1 program runs from October to March.
 Participants are contacted approximately two weeks ahead of time.
 Players get lots of individual attention and progress at their own rate.
 The sessions are non-competitive and fun.
-Every player wears a Bunny program sweater and enjoys being part of the ‘team’.
+Every player wears a FUN1 program sweater and enjoys being part of the ‘team’.

 For the rest of our players, the season starts in September and lasts until late March.
-Your daughter will be on a team with girls of the same age and skill.
+Your child will be on a team with kids of the same age and skill.
 Skill levels range from Recreational to Competitive AA.
-Age Groups for players playing on a team in a League start at U8, division and move up through the divisions as they grow, U9, U10, U12, U14, U16 and finally U19.
+Age Groups for players playing on a team in a League start at the FUN2 division and move up through the divisions as they grow, FUN3, U12, U14, U16 and finally U19.

 After Christmas they start to add a few ring handling skills to the mix and by the end of the season they will play some games (cross ice games with one to three games going on at once on the big ice surface).
-Their season ends with a huge Bunnyfest event, where all Bunny programs from the area get together to play games and participate in fun off ice activities.
+Their season ends with a FUN event, where all FUN1 programs from the area get together to play games and participate in fun off ice activities.

-The U-8, U-9 and U-10 Novice Age Division (9 and under), is the first age group of formal teams that play in a league.
+The FUN2 divisions (generally ages 9 and under), is the first age group of formal teams that play in a league.

-The U-12 Petite Age Division in the NCRRL is split into three different skill level U12 Petite Provincial Blue, U12 Petite Provincial Red and U12 Regional.
-The Petite Provincial divisions are for competitive level teams.
-Our U12 Regional teams are balanced teams that play games in the NCCRL.
+The U12 Division in the NCRRL (National Capital Region Ringette League) is split into three different skill levels, A, B and C. The A divisions are for competitive level teams.
+U12 B and C Regional teams are balanced teams that play games in the NCCRL.

 *ALL AGE GROUPS* Teams could travel to Kingston or Upper Ottawa Valley to play games as these communities are also part of the NCRRL.